-Access to computing resources and networks that are owned or operated by the University imposes certain responsibilities and obligations, and is granted subject to University policies and applicable laws.
+Access to computing resources and networks that are owned or operated by the university imposes certain responsibilities and

 Appropriate use is always ethical, reflects academic honesty, and shows restraint in the consumption of shared resources.
 It demonstrates respect for intellectual property, ownership of data, system security mechanisms, and individuals' rights to privacy and to freedom from intimidation and harassment.